Creating UX Consistency for Faster Product Teams

 High Fidelity Screens

-The user's home screen just after creating an account
+The user’s home screen after account creation, rebuilt with clearer hierarchy and consistent components.

 outcome